mehackit/sonic-pi-workshop/_exercises/en/02-make-a-song/05-add-randomization.md

 end
 {% endhighlight %}

 Grrreat!
 Remember to explore and try out different things.
-As a recap, here's an example about what you cold have going on at this point:
+As a recap, here's an example about what you could have going on at this point:

 {% highlight ruby %}
 use_bpm 120